-- 1932 Established. - 1933 Vanua Levu Intermediate School opened with 64 students. - 1937 Training of elementary teachers initiated. - 1941 Teacher-training transferred to Fulton Missionary College, leaving only elementary classes.
+- 1932 Established. - 1933 Vanua Levu Intermediate School opened with 64 students. - 1937 Training of elementary teachers initiated. - 1941 Teacher-training transferred to Fulton Missionary College, leaving only elementary classes. - 1977 Offering Forms I-IV.

-VEJLEFJORD (REALSKOLE) HOYERE SKOLE.
-Vejle, Denmark.
+VEJLEFJORD HOYERE SKOLE.
+Daugaard, Denmark.

 - 1889 "Philadelphia" Mission and colporteur school established with 12 students at Copenhagen, Denmark. - 1894 Moved to Frederikshavn as Frederikshavn Hojskole (High School).
 Dedicated August 31, and classes opened with 60 students in October.
 Also known as "Frydenstrand" School.
-First educational institution in Europe as union school for three Scandinavian countries. - 1898 Discontinued. - 1903 Reopened with 24 students at Copenhagen. - 1904 Moved to Hoegholt, North Jutland, and then returned to Frederikshavn, at "Frydenstrand." - 1908 Moved to Skodsborg (September 13).
-School opened October 14. - 1909 Moved to new quarters on sanitarium grounds, Skodsborg. - 1918 Moved to Naerum. - 1930 Transferred to Daugaard, Denmark (October 30) and named Vejlefjord Hoejskole. - 1957 Offered post-secondary courses and called Vejlefjord Realskole and later Vejlefjord Hoyere Skole.
+First educational institution in Europe as union school for three Scandinavian countries. - 1898 Discontinued. - 1903 Reopened with 24 students at Copenhagen. - 1904 Moved to Höegholt, North Jutland, and then returned to Frederikshavn, at "Frydenstrand." - 1908 Moved to Skodsborg (September 13).
+School opened October 14. - 1909 Moved to new quarters on sanitarium grounds, Skodsborg. - 1918 Moved to Naerum. - 1930 Transferred to Daugaard, Denmark (October 30) and named Vejlefjord Hoejskole. - 1957 Offered post-secondary courses and called Vejlefjord Realskole and later Vejlefjord Hoyere Skole. - 1962 GC authorized as a two-year post-secondary school (May 31). - 1972 State authorized as a gymnasium (Artium examination).